AngelMunoz/Finny/README.md

 ## Status

-The current ***The v1.0.0*** is taking place in the dev branch, please check it out, also the releases tab contains the most recen betas to try out!
+The current ***v1.0.0*** development is taking place in the `dev` branch, please check it out, also the releases tab contains the most recen betas to try out!

 ## Existing tools